alecgargett/onscript.js/README.md

 * Power and flexibility in website application design
 * Fast and efficient application performance

-OnScript in practice will look like
+OnScript in practice will look like:

-Toggle:
+*Toggle*

 ```html
 <button onclick="toggle(.red)">